kennyverheyden/FilmGen/README.md

 The title consists of a template and the database chooses words from other tables.

 “A (hyperbolic) (story) of a (subject) fand a (subject) who must (verb) a (subject) in (location)”

+<h3>Database</h3>

+All generated titles are stored in a relational database with foreign keys.
+The database is used in SQLite.